Updated November 29, 2025, Feb2/26

 Reminder 1 to self:

 To b and c or not to b and c.
 That is the question.
-To b and c is to suffer the frustration of missing the signal – a psr – to start b and c, an astonishingly large number of times.
-To not b and c is to suffer constant anxiety and the exhausting work of trying to solve it.
-Thus, both ways suck.
-Only I can decide which way I want my existence to suck in any moment, when I do catch the signal, the psr.
+To b and c is to suffer the frustration of missing the starting signal – a psr, an astonishingly large number of times.
+To not b and c is to suffer repeating anxiety and the exhausting work of trying to solve it.
+Thus, both ways are difficult.
+And that sucks.
+But only I can decide which way I want my existence to suck in any moment, when I do catch the signal, the psr.

 Reminder 2 to self: